yuruki/fuse-autoscale/README.md

 ## Caveats

 Autoscaler can only create child containers for now.
-Feel free to add the other container providers to the component.
+Feel free to add other container providers to the component.

 ## Example 1